Connect with us

 That’s because Schulz’s pharmacy is tucked inside Wall Drug, a tourist attraction that takes up almost an entire block and draws more than 2 million visitors a year to a community of fewer than 700 residents.

 The business is named after the town of Wall, which is just off Interstate 90 near Badlands National Park.
 Colorful, hand-painted billboards dot the roadside for hundreds of miles, telling motorists how far they are from Wall Drug’s free ice water, 5-cent coffee, and homemade doughnuts.
-Visitors can pan for gold, listen to singing animatronic cowboys, try on Western wear, and for souvenirs, plush jackalopes — mythical jackrabbits with antelope horns.
+Visitors can pan for gold, listen to singing animatronic cowboys, try on Western wear, and shop for souvenirs, including plush jackalopes — mythical jackrabbits with antelope horns.

 Despite being part of a booming tourist attraction, Wall Drug’s pharmacy faces challenges common to independent rural pharmacies.